Su Su Bobien

 Su Su Bobien, (born Suzette Montgomery on November 4, 1970) is an American gospel and house music vocalist.
 She lives in Newark, New Jersey.
 She has performed with the Harlem Gospel Choir.

-Work
+Career

 Bobien rose to fame on the domestic and international house music scene with her 1999 hit, "You Don't Know" (1999), which remained on the DJ Play list for weeks.
 It had already been on the Billboard charts for six weeks by December 1998.
 She has established herself as one of the signature voices in gospel house music.
 Bobien has been inspired by many artists such as Tina Turner.
 Other inspirations include the Clark Sisters, Chaka Khan and Patti LaBelle.